andytudhope/conditional-token-docs/source/conditional-tokens/split-merge-redeem.md

 # Split, Merge, and Redeem Positions

-It should be clear from the previous section that, by constructing conditions and outcome collections clearly, we can define _positions_ in prediction markets in such a way that they form a DAG.
+It should be clear from the previous section that, by constructing conditions and outcome collections clearly, we can define _positions_ in prediction markets.
 These nested and interconnected positions are what we are talking about when we say that every one of the millions of future tokens ought to have a market associated with it that can genuinely survive due to its access to a global liquidity pool.

 ![DAG](../img/all-positions-from-two-conditions.png)